Week 12 NFL score predictions: A guide to best games, more

 Josh Weinfuss' pick: The Cardinals reached new depths Sunday with a loss to the lowly Raiders and it won't get easier in Week 12 against the Chargers, who boast one of the NFL's most prolific offenses.
 Even with a new coordinator, the Cardinals' offense is still struggling mightily: It's ranked 32nd in seven major categories and 31st in five.
 Even though Arizona's defense has been improving week by week, led by Chandler Jones' 10.5 sacks, it won't be able to keep the Chargers tamed for long.
 Chargers 34, Cardinals 17

 Eric D. Williams' pick: The Bolts gave away the game to the Broncos in Week 11, and they will take out their frustrations on the Cardinals and rookie quarterback Josh Rosen.
-Joey Bosa should have an even bigger presence on the defensive side of the football in his second game.
-That means bad things for Rosen, who's already been pressured on 37.3 percent of his dropbacks this season, according to ESPN Stats & Information data.
+Joey Bosa should have an even bigger presence on defense in his second game.
+That means bad things for Rosen, who already has been pressured on 37.3 percent of his dropbacks, according to ESPN Stats & Information data.
 The Cardinals have beaten the Chargers only once on the road in franchise history, way back in 2001.
 Chargers 28, Cardinals 13

 FPI win projection: LAC, 93.0 percent.
 The Chargers are the biggest favorite in Week 12, projected to win 93 percent of the time, according to FPI.
 The Chargers have been bigger favorites only once in our data set (since the start of the 2008 season), more than a decade ago, in Week 10 of 2008 against the Chiefs.